Water Ice in the Edge-On Orion Silhouette Disk 114--426 from JWST NIRCam Images: Results and Analysis

 Figure~\ref{fig:highres} shows detailed images of 114--426.
 The left panel is a color composite of the four wide- and medium-width SW bands plus F277W, and the right panel shows the F187N band.
-In both images, pixel scale is oversampled and the intensities are scaled logarithmically to compress the dynamic range and enhance fainter details.
-Figure~\ref{fig:gallery} displays a gallery of the 12 NIRCam images of 114--426, this time all sampled to the LW pixel scale for more direct comparison and displayed with a linear brightness scale.
+In both images, the pixel scale is oversampled and the intensities are scaled logarithmically to compress the dynamic range and enhance fainter details.
+Figure~\ref{fig:gallery} displays a gallery of the 12 NIRCam images of 114--426, this time all sampled to the LW pixel scale for a more direct comparison and displayed with a linear brightness scale.
 Figure~\ref{fig:cuts} presents surface brightness cuts along the major and minor axes of the disk.

-The images reveal a bi-lobed emission pattern surrounding a dark lane and flanked by even darker extensions seen in silhouette against the nebular background.
+The images reveal a bilobed emission pattern surrounding a dark lane and flanked by even darker extensions seen in silhouette against the nebular background.
 The dark ansae curve away from the midplane in opposite directions, giving the disk a warped S-shaped structure.
 The ends of the ansae appear wispy with the northeast silhouette being more extended and having a hook-like shape.
-To first-order, this morphology is consistent with that seen in HST images \citep{mccaughrean1998_114-426,miotello2012_114-426}.
+To first order, this morphology is consistent with that seen in HST images \citep{mccaughrean1998_114-426,miotello2012_114-426}.

 The F187N image differs from the other bands.
-This narrow-band filter is centred on the Pa-$\alpha$ emission line at 1.875$\micron$, thus admitting significant light from the background \mbox{H\,{ II}} and PDR while minimizing any continuum contribution.
+This narrowband filter is centered on the Pa$\alpha$ emission line at 1.875$\micron$, thus admitting significant light from the background \mbox{H\,{ II}} and photodissociation region (PDR) while minimizing any continuum contribution.
 The scattered light lobes are barely visible, and the whole radial and vertical extent of the disk appears in silhouette.
-A similar appearance is evident in HST optical images that trace the H$\alpha$ line \citep{mccaughrean1998_114-426}, not least because the diffraction-limit of the images is very similar (the 2.7 times larger diameter of the JWST primary mirror offsetting the 2.9 times longer wavelength of the Pa-$\alpha$ line.)
+A similar appearance is evident in HST optical images that trace the H$\alpha$ line \citep{mccaughrean1998_114-426}, not least because the diffraction limit of the images is very similar (the 2.7$\times$ larger diameter of the JWST primary mirror offsetting the 2.9$\times$ longer wavelength of the Pa$\alpha$ line.)